hunt-framework/hayoo/README.md

 What is Hayoo
 -------------

-Hayoo is a search enginge for [Hackage](http://hackage.haskell.org/) packages.
+Hayoo is a search engine for [Hackage](http://hackage.haskell.org/) packages.
 It is possible to search for functions, data types and packages.
 Each indexed document consists of a name, a description and, if applicable, a signature.
 Have a look at the [examples](/examples) of how to use Hayoo.
 All available packages are indexed in contrast to Hoogle, although the signature search is not as advances as the one from Hoogle.

 Hunt
 ----

 Hayoo uses [Hunt](huntsearch.org) for indexing and searching.
 Hunt is a flexible, lightweight search platform with a powerful query language and JSON api.
-Hayoo exposes the query language through it's interface and thus allows for advanced queries on Hayoo.
+Hayoo exposes the query language through its interface and thus allows to execute advanced queries on Hayoo.

 Additionally, Hunt consists of a stand alone web server to allow integration into existing infrastructures without the need of writing Haskell code.